dhruvasagar/vim-table-mode/README.md

-  You can evaluate the formula line using `:TableEvalFormulaLine` or the mapping `<Leader>tfe` defined by the option `g:table_mode_expr_calc_map`
+  You can evaluate the formula line using `:TableEvalFormulaLine` or the mapping `<Leader>tfe` defined by the option `g:table_mode_expr_calc_map` from anywhere inside the table or while on the formula line.

 - **Formula Expressions** :